CapelliC/loqt/README.md

 Logic Objecs and Qt

++ spqr
+  a basic SWI-Prolog Graphviz interface
+  + pqConsole control
+  + editing Prolog files via CodeMirror (requires QtWebKit)
+  + inline plDoc help (requires QtWebKit)

++ lqXDot
-By now, just a rendering of Graphviz (via library cgraph,xdot) to Qt Graphic Scene.
+  Just a rendering of Graphviz (via library cgraph,xdot) to Qt Graphic Scene.
   Such rendering plays a role in my next project (to be published), showcasing (SWI)Prolog direct control of Qt via reflection.

 ---------

-Some note about components
+Some note about lqXDot components

 ==========